Learn something new every day

 The oil derived from bitter almonds is an essential oil.
 Essential oils are distilled plant oils that contain concentrated scents and are often added in small quantities to base oils.
 Bitter almond oil has a strong almond scent that can be added to skincare products.
 It doesn't add volume like sweet almond base oil, but it does infuse the product with the aroma of almonds.

 Small amounts of bitter almond essential oil can also be used to flavor food and drinks.
 When using this oil topically or in food, it is important to select a food-grade oil.
-Bitter almond oil contains hydrogen cyanide, glycoside amygdalin and benzaldehyde, which are poisonous compounds that can be fatal in even moderate doses.
+This oil contains hydrogen cyanide, glycoside amygdalin and benzaldehyde, which are poisonous compounds that can be fatal in even moderate doses.
 Food-grade essential oils have had these toxic substances removed.
 Even with the toxic elements removed, however, this essential oil is best used in small doses.

-When used correctly, benefits can be derived from the same toxins that make bitter almond oil so poisonous.
+When used correctly, benefits can be derived from the same toxins that make the oil so poisonous.
 Used in a high dilution with water, the oil can be applied to the skin as a topical wash to treat surface skin infections, for instance.
 It also has naturally occurring antiviral, antifungal and antibacterial properties and is an effective vermifuge for treating intestinal worms.
 Bitter almond oil should be used with extreme caution when applied as a topical medication or used internally, however, and it generally is best to work with a physician or trained herbalist to determine safe application amounts.

 One of our editors will review your suggestion and make changes if warranted.
 Note that depending on the number of suggestions we receive, this can take anywhere from a few hours to a few days.
 Thank you for helping to improve wiseGEEK!